 The 580J unit requires an external temperature control device.
-This device can be a thermostat (field-supplied) or RTU Open for Building Management Systems (RTU Open is available as a factory-installed option only).
+This device can be a thermostat (field-supplied) or a thermostat emulation device provided as part of a third-party Building Management System or the RTU Open Multi-Protocol Controller (RTU Open is available as a factory-installed option only).